NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Results

 \subsection{Experiment 1 Results}

-Scenario a) displayed in Figure \ref{fig:p1}, shows that once the obstacle gets close to the robot, the robot's end-effector stalls in its progress towards the goal.
-The distance between the obstacle and the robot never goes below the stopping distance of 5\unit{cm}.
-Once the robot has dodged the obstacle, the robot is free to continue travelling towards the goal pose.
+Scenario a) displayed in Figure \ref{fig:p1}, shows that for both controllers, once the obstacle gets close to the robot, the robot's end-effector stalls in its progress towards the goal.
+The PF controller initially repels the robot from the obstacle but eventually collides as the robot was not able to move around it.
+The NEO controller works correctly and dodges the obstacle while never coming closer than the stopping distance of 5\unit{cm}.

 Scenario b) displayed in Figure \ref{fig:p2} is more difficult, as there are two obstacles on a collision course with the robot.
-In this case, obstacle 2 first causes the robot to move from the desired trajectory.
-As the robot clears it, obstacle 1 enters the robot's path causing another disruption.
-Both obstacles remain beyond the stopping safety distance.
+The PF controller once again starts to dodge the obstacles but collides after 6 seconds.
+The NEO controller, while being disrupted twice from the desired trajectory, dodges both obstacles and achieves the goal pose.

-Scenario c) displayed in Figure \ref{fig:p3}, shows similar results to scenario b), except that the robot's trajectory has been further interrupted due to the non-stationary goal.
-Once the goal stops moving, the robot is able to reach it.
+Scenario c) displayed in Figure \ref{fig:p3}, shows similar results to scenario b), where the PF controller is initially repelled from the obstacles before colliding with them and the NEO controller achieves the goal.

-Figure \ref{fig:p4} displays the manipulability of the robot during each trajectory.
-This figure clearly shows that despite the complex nature of the robot movement to dodge dynamic obstacles and track a moving goal pose, the manipulability of the robot remains very high.
+Figure \ref{fig:p4} displays the manipulability of the robot during each trajectory with and without manipulability optimisation.
+With manipulability optimisation, despite the complex nature of the robot movement to dodge dynamic obstacles and track a moving goal pose, the manipulability of the robot remains very high in all three trajectories.
+Without manipulability optimisation, the manipulability of the robot drops rapidly in all three scenarios.
+Consequently, when the robot needs large spatial velocities to dodge the dynamic obstacles, it is unable to stay within the joint velocity limits and this leads to failure.
+This clearly demonstrates that manipulability is an important factor for robust reactive robot performance.

+In general, controller failure is caused by the optimiser failing to find a solution that respects the joint velocity limits of the robot.
+Large and/or fast-moving obstacles increase the likelihood of this happening due to the large spatial velocities required to avoid collisions.
+This experiment shows that a low value of robot manipulability is strongly correlated with this mode of optimiser failure.